mirkocoric/mirkocoric.github.io/README.md

 ## Executive Summary

 I specialize in the architecture and scaling of high-throughput Machine Learning systems.
 At **Meta (Core Ads Growth)**, I pioneered the transition to knowledge distillation, multi-task learning and custom model architectures, and successfully deployed SOTA research into a global-scale ranking engine, bridging the gap between algorithmic theory and production-grade infrastructure.
-Previously, at  **RealNetworks**, I architected messaging intelligence systems processing hundreds of millions of events daily and was a named inventor on patent filings for Brand Smishing and identity verification.
+Previously, at  **RealNetworks**, I architected messaging intelligence systems processing hundreds of millions of events daily and was a named inventor on patent filings for Brand Smishing and message senders categorization.
 I hold a **PhD in Engineering**, specializing in Mathematical Optimization—a foundation I use to bridge complex algorithmic theory with production-grade C++ and Python infrastructure.

 ---